eazeta/eazeta/README.md

+# Emmanuel Zeta

+Hi!
 I'm Emmanuel, and I currently work as a Technical Business Analyst in Web Development.
 I've recently developed a strong interest in data engineering.
 I enjoy problem-solving and thrive on finding solutions to complex challenges.

 🔭 Current Work